pythonai250824/pages/oop9_hash_gc.md

 #### Thinking Questions:

 * How many items are actually stored in the dictionary and why
-* What is a hash collision and can it happen here
+* What is a hash collision? and can it happen here?
 * What is reference count in memory and how is it related to GC (garbage collection)